 - Your Domain Name Registration Details.
 If you do not maintain accurate and up-to-date domain name registration details, including contact details, you may risk losing your domain name.
 You can check your domain name registration details at anytime, by doing a WHOIS search on your domain name at whois.auda.org.au.
 If you need to make any changes to the information, contact your registrar of record (displayed on WHOIS).

 - Your Domain Name Expiry Date.
-All .au domain names have a fixed 2 year licence period, meaning that you must renew your domain name every 2 years.
+All .au domain names can be registered for a 1-5 year licence period, meaning that you must keep track of your domain name registration and ensure the registrant email address is up-to-date.
 You should keep a record of your domain name expiry date and make sure to renew it when the time comes.
 If you fail to renew your domain name, it will become available for registration on a first come, first served basis and you do not have any automatic rights to get it back.
 To find out your domain name expiry date, contact your registrar of record (displayed on WHOIS).